Clan Rising

 What does the surname Svensson mean?

-Yes, Svensson is a Swedish surname.
-Its editorial home in this atlas is Swedish, where the historical territory and family record of the name are concentrated.
+Svensson is a Swedish surname; its home on this atlas is Swedish, where the historical territory and family record of the name are concentrated.
+Scandinavia long shared its naming customs, so the name's close cognates appear across Sweden, Norway and Denmark; the record documented here follows the Swedish line.

 How old is the Svensson surname?